 Once admitted to the Program, students are issued a letter of acceptance by Koç.
 Students use this document to apply for their student visa at the nearest Turkish embassy or consulate.Consular information can be found through the Turkish Ministry of Foreign Affairs website.

 During the semester prior to the start of the Program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, and cross-cultural issues.
 Koç also holds orientation events in the week before classes begin each semester.
 Orientation activities include Survival Turkish classes, Koç University Academic Information System training sessions, activities with student clubs (such as volleyball, football, basketball tournaments), an Istanbul city tour, brunch in a traditional village nearby, an ice skating party, etc.

 How to Apply

-- After applications are processed and reviewed, students are selected by SIS for nomination to Koç.
-Once nominated, students are directed to the Koç website to upload supporting documents and information.
+After applications are processed and reviewed, students will be selected by SIS for nomination to Koç.

-- Koç makes the final admissions decision and corresponds directly with Program participants regarding course registration, orientation programs, etc.
+Koç makes the final admissions decision and corresponds directly with Program participants regarding all admissions and enrollment matters.

 The Program is competitive, and applying does not guarantee admission.